datatrail-jhu/00_intro/manuscript/00_welcome.md

 But to make data valuable we need to be able to study it and separate the interesting facts (called the "signal") from the uninteresting information (the "noise").
 One definition for data science is that.

-> "Data science is asking a question that can be answered with data, collecting and cleaning the data, studying the data, and sharing the answer to the question with other people."
+> "Data science is asking a question that can be answered with data, collecting and cleaning the data, studying the data, creating models to help understand and answer the question, and sharing the answer to the question with other people."

 The reason this field is growing so fast is that nearly every government, company, and organaization is now collecting data.
 As the data have become cheaper and cheaper, the ability to analyze that data and find useful information has become a more and more valuable skill.
 But most people don't have training or experience sifting through big piles of data to make interesting and valuable discoveries.
 The people who can do this well are called data scientists.
 They have a job that is exciting, interesting, and promises to be in high demand for years to come.